MarcelMeurer/WVD-Hydra/README.md

   - GET
   - Return:
     - A list of session hosts where the user is assigned.
 If HostPool-Guid is Guid.Empty, all assigned hosts in all pools are returned

+- Get available scripts a user: /rest/scripts
+  - GET
+  - Return:
+    - A list of scripts

+- Get available script collections: /rest/scriptcollections
+  - GET
+  - Return:
+    - A list of script collections

+- Run a script or script collection on a host: /rest/sessionhosts/\<SessionHost-Guid\>/scriptorscriptcollection
+  - POST
+    - The body should contain the id of the script or collection as text
+  - Return:
+    - A guid to query the state of the task

 - State of tasks
   - GET